Nicoshev/rapidhash/README.md

 | __rapidhash__ | 24  | 62 Gi | 120.1 | 126 |
 | __rapidhash__ | 32  | 62 Gi | 120.1 | 133 |
 | __rapidhash__ | 48  | 62 Gi | 120.1 | 123 |

-**Universal**
-Optimized for both AMD64 and modern AArch64 systems.
-Compatible with gcc, clang and MSVC.
-It does not use machine-specific vectorized or cryptographic instruction sets.